Alkiri-dAraion/KSODI-Methode/README.md

 ________________________________________________________________

-- 👋 Hi, I’m Anne Steinacker-Folkerts ( @Alkiri-dAraion ) - I came up with the idea for this project and I´m developing it together with Heiko Folkerts and
+- 👋 Hi, I’m Anne Steinacker-Folkerts (@Alkiri-dAraion).
+I came up with the idea for this project and I’m developing it together with Heiko Folkerts, Silke Honerkamp, and sometimes other friends.
-     Silke Honerkamp and sometimes some other friends
+     I’m an experienced IT trainer with over 30 years of training experience and a Hogrefe-licensed G.P.O.P.
+Teamcoach (Golden).
+Therefore, I felt I should help people reduce their fear of facing the challenges of AI interactions and optimize results.
 - 👀 We´re interested in nature, animals (especially horses), art, music, gaming and IT
 - 🌱 I’m currently immersing myself and exploring the remarkable opportunities it presents for adaptive learning
 - 💞️ We`re looking to collaborate with professionals from various fields in the development of the KSODI - method
 - 📫 How to reach us: ksodi.horse@thevoid.email
-- ⚡ Fun fact: "Teeologie - Freunde" (Zit.
-ChatGPT 4.5)
+- Funfact: ⚡ 'Tealogy Friends' (Quote ChatGPT 4.5, Deutsch: 'Teeologie-Freunde' = 'We just love tea'

 ________________________________________________________________